 6.3 How should I store red velvet cake?

-Store red velvet cake in an airtight container in the refrigerator for up to one week.
-Allow it to come to room temperature before serving for the best flavor.
+Store in an airtight container in the fridge for up to a week .
+Let it rest at room temp before eating for the best taste .

 6.4 Can I make red velvet cake ahead of time?

-Yes, you can bake the cake layers in advance.
-Wrap them tightly in plastic wrap and store them in the refrigerator or freezer until you’re ready to frost and serve.
+Yes , bake the layers in advance and wrap them tight in plastic wrap .
+Keep in fridge or freezer till ready to frost .

 Conclusion